 Instructor: Prof. Harry Wechsler email@example.com

-Motivation: Biometrics, the science of recovering or verifying a person's identity, measures the physical (but also behavioral) characteristics that make people unique including fingerprints, an eye's retina or iris, face, hand geometry, gait, signature and voice and uses those measurements for personal authentication.
+Motivation and Learning Objectives: Biometrics, the science of recovering or verifying a person's identity, measures the physical and behavioral characteristics that make people unique — including fingerprints, an eye's retina or iris, face, hand geometry, gait, signature, and voice —and uses those measurements for personal authentication.
 Biometrics is related to forensics, which uses and interprets physical evidence for legal purposes.
 The importance of biometrics lies in the fact that traditional means of identification and verification are often unreliable or cumbersome.
 Passwords are difficult to remember and easy to steal.
 Keys, driver's licenses, and passports can be lost or forged.
 The human body (and its behavior), on the other hand, can't be forgotten, stolen, or misplaced (but can still be spoofed).
-Practical uses for biometrics are wide spread and include maintaining the security for both physical and cyber space.
+Practical applications for biometrics are wide spread and include maintaining the security for both physical and cyber space using continuous identity management.
 In particular, biometrics aids in controlling access to an office, computer network or an ATM, smart cards, wireless communication; confirming the identity of buyers and sellers to make electronic commerce safe and reliable; confirming student identity for distant learning; and safeguarding electronic records related to health care services.

-· primer on image analysis and pattern recognition
+· primer on image analysis and computer vision

 · face recognition (2D and 3D)

 · gait recognition

 · performance evaluation and error analysis